jbmilgrom/blogg/src/post/identity-state-time.md

 decrement100(20); // 80
 ```

-can be viewed as computing the mathematical function `f(x) = 100 — x`,
+can be viewed as computing the mathematical function `f(x) = 100 — x`:

     f(20) = 80; where f(x) = 100 - x

-since the return value of decrement100 depends only on the input value just as `f(x)` depends only on `x`.
+since the return value of `decrement100` depends only on the input value just as `f(x)` depends only on `x`.
 Invoke `decrement100` a second time with `20` and it will return `80` once again, regardless of time and place within a program’s runtime.
 By contrast, an alternative implementation

 ```js
 let oneHundred = 100;